nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Editing a person using valid fields
     1. Test case: `editp 1 n/John Doe p/98765432`

        Expected: First contact is edited.
 Details of the edited contact shown in the status message.
-Timestamp in the status bar is updated.

 ### Finding person(s)
 1. Finding person(s) using valid fields
     1. Test case: `findp n/John`
        Expected: First contact is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
     1. Test case: `findp n/Alex John`
        Expected: All person(s) with name containing "Alex" or "John" is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
     1. Test case: `findp no/Aspirin Paracetamol`
        Expected: All person(s) with allergy containing "Aspirin" or "Paracetamol" is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
     1. Test case: `findp p/123456`
        Expected: All person(s) with phone number equal to "123456" is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
     1. Test case: `findp e/john@gmail.com`
        Expected: All person(s) with email equal to "john@gmail.com" is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

 2. Finding person(s) using invalid input
     1. Test case: `findp`